Scuba Gear

 these split fins and it's making a lot of difference.

-Boots and Gloves
+Dive Boots and Gloves

-Ecodiver dive boots (size XXL).
+Ecodiver dive boots (size XXL) from Dive Perfect, in Hastings Victoria.
 These

 proved to be a good, durable boot.
 The angled design matches contour